How to Create Recovery Database In Exchange 2016? Step By Step Guide

 Note: Recovery database cannot be used restore multiple database and entire Exchange Server.

 The New-MailboxDatabase command in Exchange PowerShell can be used to create RDB.
-Follow the steps given below to for Exchange 2016 create recovery database and restore the Exchange mailboxes.
+Follow the steps given below to for Exchange 2016 create a recovery database and restore the Exchange mailboxes.

 The first and foremost thing to do is to use the Windows Server backup to restore Exchange database.

-Step 2: Check the Exchange Database State
+Step 2.
+Check the Exchange Database State

 When the Microsoft EDB file and Logs are restored, check the state of the Exchange database by using the eseutil /mh cmdlet given below.